GDSC-adgitm/Resume-builder/README.md

 Create your resume using the open-source resume builder and show your work without a doubt.

-## Design
+## Updated Design

-You can have a look at the [Figma file here](https://www.figma.com/file/vvX6zvDE2CbIHDt9ma5XHm/hacktober-fest?node-id=0%3A1)
+You can have a look at the [Figma file here](https://www.figma.com/file/9WPYk6Y2NPP8Ypl3KPucqc/Hacktober-Fest-2022?node-id=0%3A1)

 ## Contributors